hashicorp/packer-plugin-googlecompute/.web-docs/components/builder/googlecompute/README.md

   If this is specified, it won't be deleted after the instance is shut-down.

+- `source_image` (string) - The URI of the image to load

+  This cannot be used with SourceVolume.

 - `_` (string) - Zone is the zone in which to create the disk in.

   It is not exposed since the parent config already specifies it